Rapid Intervention Brigade: Structure

+Its basic tactical element is a 1,000-man combined-arms light intervention unit (UIL), which is assembled from standing formations.
+UILs have attached armor, artillery, intelligence, and aviation elements, the latter including Mi-24 gunships.
+The BIR has been described as benefiting from a decentralized command structure, reportedly increasing its agility and adaptability, and from taking advantage of its airmobile and artillery capabilities.

+Researcher Michael Shurkin compared the BIR's tactical and operative flexibility to "Rhodesian, South African, and Israeli operations in the 1970s and 1980s."
+He cited it as an example of an effective counterinsurgency unit in Africa, while also noting its record of human rights violations.

 Requirements

 The BIR recruits male Cameroonians from 18 to 23 years old with evidence of a Certificate of Primary Studies (CEP), a First School Leaving Certificate (FSLC), or an equivalent diploma.
 Candidates are required to have a height of 1.66 m tall (5.4 ft).

 Foreign support

 BIR soldiers speak with American military advisors at their military base in Salak, Cameroon.

 The BIR has received equipment and training from the United States and Israel.
 The unit worked with Israeli special forces when it was first raised.
 Some of their training include urban warfare and krav maga.
+The BIR has received Western assistance since the mid-2000s, including also from France and Britain, and the amount of aid increased after Cameroon joined the war against Boko Haram.
+From around 2019, United States Army Special Forces worked exclusively with the BIR.

 In the spring of 2016, US Ambassador to Cameroon Michael Hoza praised the unit, stating, "In their training, conduct, and leadership, the BIR exhibited all of the values we expect in our own armed forces — professionalism, protection of the civilian population, and respect for human rights."
 The US military has confirmed that works with the BIR in the fight against Boko Haram, and has stated that approximately 300 US military personnel are working with the BIR at any given time.
 Michael Page, a former US state department and intelligence analyst, has described the BIR as a Cameroonian "army within-an-army" for the United States.
+General Thomas Waldhauser of U.S. Africa Command called it "the top-shelf counterterrorism unit inside Cameroon".